How to Start a Nonprofit Organization: Your Definitive Guide

 Define Your Mission & Vision

-Clearly articulate the problem you aim to solve and your ultimate desired impact.
-This clarity will guide all subsequent decisions and attract support.
+Clearly articulate the problem your nonprofit will address and the positive change you aim to create.
+This foundational step guides all subsequent decisions and helps attract supporters.

 2